Georgia Drunk Driving Accident Attorney

 Drunk drivers in Georgia can be held financially responsible for the injuries and damage they cause.
 Driving under the influence of drugs, alcohol, or a combination of the two, constitutes criminally reckless conduct.
 The criminal court system handles criminal penalties, but drunk drivers may also face a separate civil court case.

 Motor vehicle accidents involving drunk drivers, including those that involve motorcycles and pedestrians, tend to be far more catastrophic and are associated with a higher incidence of serious injuries and fatalities.
-One-fourth of the deaths from motorcycle accidents in Georgia involved riders with a BAC at 0.08 or higher.
+One-fourth of the deaths from motorcycle accidents in Georgia involved riders with a BAC of 0.08 or higher.

 Anyone involved in a car accident can recover compensatory damages from an at-fault driver.
 Compensatory damages, under Georgia law, are intended to repay the actual damages suffered by the plaintiff.
 Examples of compensatory damages include: